jzhanggg/Know-Your-Money/README.md

 4. Follow console prompts to create a categorized personal record file for local storage.
 5. Restart the program.
 6. select functions to perform as prompted.
+7. Feel free to delete the imported statement file after the transactions have been recorded.